rust-lang/rust/text/0000-cargo-workspace.md

 multiple crates.
 Workspaces will then have the properties:

 * A workspace can contain multiple local crates.
-* Each workspace will have one root crate.
+* Each workspace will have a root.
-* Whenever any crate in the workspace is compiled, output will be placed in the `target` directory next to the root crate.
+* Whenever any crate in the workspace is compiled, output will be placed in the `target` directory next to the root.
-* One `Cargo.lock` for the entire workspace will reside next to the root crate and encompass the dependencies (and dev-dependencies) for all packages in the workspace.
+* One `Cargo.lock` for the entire workspace will reside next to the workspace root and encompass the dependencies (and dev-dependencies) for all packages in the workspace.

 With workspaces, Cargo can now solve the problems set forth in the motivation section.
 Next, however, workspaces need to be defined.
 In the spirit of much of